isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/PlansApi.md

 <a name="apiv1applicationversionsapplicationversionkeyplansplanidget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeyPlansPlanIdGet**
-> Apiv1applicationVersionsapplicationVersionKeyplansItems ApiV1ApplicationVersionsApplicationVersionKeyPlansPlanIdGet (string applicationVersionKey, string planId)
+> Plan ApiV1ApplicationVersionsApplicationVersionKeyPlansPlanIdGet (string applicationVersionKey, string planId)

 Get a plan for an application version